 Ducky draws his ire to an early close.
 He's quite put out, not because of a missed social occasion but because any moving of the bodies is a disturbance of evidence.

-As the lighting steadies, now only under the beams of two cars from wide angles, Ducky can begin his examination of the bloody corpses.
+As the lighting steadies, Ducky begins his examination of the bloody corpses.

 "Looks like whoever did it tried to cut her head off with that thing," McGee speculates, pausing in his collecting of pictures with his cell phone.
 Nearby, Abby circles the area, using her own camera phone to document the scene.